Heimatbrot/Homebread/README.md

 This is just an App i try stuff on, maybe one day it will have a specific purpose.
 But now its just a practicing app.

 ## Demo
-You can try the game live at: https://heimatbrot.github.io/homebread
+You can try the code live at: https://heimatbrot.github.io/homebread

 ## Getting Started
 To get a local copy up and running, follow these steps: